 Chi Running for Beginners

-Whether you're just starting to run, or coming back from an injury or a long break from running, there can be, at any given time in your entry-level process, a mixture of excitement, anxiety and anticipation going through your body.
-Once you’ve decided to get in shape and reclaim your health, there is a real sense of purpose. ”I’m going to do this.
-I’m going to get myself out there and run three or four times a week!”
-The sense that I get from many beginning runners is one of determination and purpose ... combined with some fear.
+Whether you're just starting to run, or coming back from an injury or a long break from running, you might feel a mixture of excitement, anxiety and anticipation.
+The sense that I get from many beginning runners is one of determination and purpose...combined with some fear.

 Many of the fears that come up have familiar voices, like: